 - Container or jar – Coplin jar made of glass or plastic is used as a fixative container.

 - Request form

 How to fix the specimen in the cytology

 There are two types of smears used in cytology, depending on the staining method.

 - Air-dried smear

-Wet smear prepared by instantly fixing the slid before it dry.
+A wet smear is prepared by instantly fixing the slide before it dries.
 There are three types of fixatives in cytology.

 - An equal part of ether with 95% ethyl alcohol